hrsh7th/nvim-cmp/README.md

 You should check `:CmpStatus` command's output.
 Probably, your specified source name is wrong.

+NOTE: `nvim_lsp` will be sourced on InsertEnter event.
+It will show as `unknown source` but it isn't problem.

 #### What is the `pairs-wise plugin automatically supported`?

 Some pairs-wise plugin set up the mapping automatically.